Hon. Bachelor of Arts (HBA) 2014

 The 19-minute film focuses on an urban neighbourhood of Shaoxing in Taipei and encapsulates the dilemma faced by a generation of Taiwanese torn between their ideological stance as mainlanders and the reality of losing their long promised home.

-[pquote copy="The University of Toronto is simply the best school in Canada."]
 “I stayed in the neighbourhood for a month, and shot 80 hours of film,” Xie said.
 “I edit all of my films myself.”

 In an earlier interview Xie said the project “is significant because the Shaoxing case shines a light on the gradual dissociation between party affiliation and ideological stance of Taiwanese voters.
 Making a documentary not only raises awareness for the neighbourhood but also calls for the need to delve into the historical complexity of Taiwanese identity.”